DataDog/dd-trace-dotnet/samples/WindowsContainer/README.md

 # Datadog_Windows_Container
 ### About Repo:

-This repo contains a(n) example of setting up Datadog .NET automatic tracing for a(n) .NET 5 MVC application running on Windows containers.
+This repo contains an example of setting up Datadog .NET automatic tracing for a .NET 5 MVC application running in a Windows container.

 ### How to use: